Malcolm Young: Legacy and influence

 Influenced by 1950s rock and roll and blues-based rock guitarists of the 1960s and 1970s, Young was regarded as a leading rock exponent of rhythm guitar.

-Guitar Player magazine has stated that the secret to Young's guitar technique was playing open chords through a series of Marshall amplifiers, set to low volume without high gain.
-This is contrary to a common belief of many rock guitarists that rhythm guitar should involve loud and overdriven power chords.

-Dave Mustaine of Megadeth stated in a 2004 interview that he considered himself, Young, Rudolf Schenker of The Scorpions, and James Hetfield of Metallica to be the best rhythm guitarists in the world.
+Dave Mustaine of Megadeth stated in a 2004 interview that he considered himself, Young, Rudolf Schenker of Scorpions, and James Hetfield of Metallica to be the best rhythm guitarists in the world.

-In 2006, he was the subject of a song (and album) title by Australian punk rock band Frenzal Rhomb: "Forever Malcolm Young".

-In 2017, Gretsch guitars reissued the Gretsch G6131MY, a signature guitar based on Young's modified 1963 Gretsch Jet Firebird.
+As a member of AC/DC, Young was inducted into the Rock and Roll Hall of Fame in 2003.

-On the day of Young’s passing, several of the biggest names in rock and metal sent out tributes to Young, including Eddie Van Halen, Ozzy Osbourne, Black Sabbath, Lars Ulrich of Metallica, Guns N’ Roses, Dave Mustaine of Megadeth, Billy Idol, Paul Stanley of Kiss, Joe Walsh, Joe Satriani, Def Leppard, Scott Ian of Anthrax, Foo Fighters, Alice Cooper, and Vince Neil and Nikki Sixx of Mötley Crüe and many more.
-Many of these artists covered an AC/DC song at their concerts on the day of or around the time of Young’s passing as part of their tribute.
+On the day of Young's passing, several of the biggest names in rock and metal sent out tributes to him.
+Those artists included Eddie Van Halen, Ozzy Osbourne, Black Sabbath, Lars Ulrich of Metallica, Guns N' Roses, Dave Mustaine of Megadeth, Billy Idol, Paul Stanley of Kiss, Joe Walsh, Joe Satriani, Def Leppard, Scott Ian of Anthrax, Foo Fighters, Alice Cooper, Muse, and Vince Neil and Nikki Sixx of Mötley Crüe and many more.
+Many of these artists covered an AC/DC song at their concerts on the day of or around the time of Young's passing as part of their tribute, including Cheap Trick, Foo Fighters and Guns N' Roses.

+In 2023, Rolling Stone named Young and his younger brother and fellow AC/DC member Angus Young the 38th-best guitarists of all time.